capissimo/Functional-Core/README.md

 # Functional-Core
-This repository contains a functional core implementation in Python
+This repository contains a functional core implementation as a data pipeline in Python